openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     <div>What device is used to connect Thread and non-Thread networks?</div>
     <div>
       <div>A Gateway.</div>
-      <div>Although the term 'Gateway', in traditional networking, does refer
+      <div>While in traditional networking, the term 'Gateway' does refer
-      to a device that connects two networks, there is a more accurate term.
+      to a device that connects two networks, there is a more specific term in the context of a Thread network.
       </div>
     </div>
     <div correct>